Surf Forecasts:

 Table - best surf conditions forecast for Eastern Beach over the next 16 days.

-First up, the water temp is sitting at 65°, which is 4° colder than normal for this time of year – that’s a notable chill, so you’ll want a decent spring suit.
+First off, the water’s sitting at 63° right now, which is a good 5° colder than normal for this time of year.
+That’s a notable chill, so you’ll want a thicker suit if you’re heading out.

 Rusty.